Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 (1890-1969) founder and first president of the Socialist Republic of Vietnam

-Translated, the name Ho Chi Minh means "Shining".
-Nguyen That Thanh was born in late XIX century, at a time when Vietnam was part of the French colony of Indochina, which also included Laos and Cambodia.
+In translation, the name Ho Chi Minh means "Shining".
+Nguyen Tat Thanh was born at the end of the 19th century, at a time when Vietnam was part of the French colony of Indochina, which also included Laos and Cambodia.

 In 1920 he joined the French Communist Party.
-It was at this time that his anti-colonial beliefs developed.
-New friends helped Ho Chi Minh get to the Soviet Union, where he finally emerged as a communist leader.
-He presented his views at the V Congress of the Comintern (1924), where he made a co-report on the colonial issue.
+It was at this time that his anti-colonial convictions took shape.
+New friends helped Ho Chi Minh get to the Soviet Union, where he finally took shape as a communist leader.
+He presented his views at the Fifth Congress of the Comintern (1924), where he delivered a co-report on the colonial question.

-Now Ho Chi Minh's task was to form a communist party in Indochina.
-In 1925, he organized the Vietnamese Revolutionary Youth Partnership.
+Now the task of Ho Chi Minh was the formation of the Communist Party in Indochina.
+In 1925, he organized the Vietnam Revolutionary Youth Association.
 To avoid arrest, he had to settle not in Vietnam, but in Cambodia.
-At this time, separate communist groups were already operating in Indochina.
-Ho Chi Minh managed to unite them, and in 1930 the Indochina Communist Party was formed.
-Since 1951, it began to be called the Vietnam Workers' Party, and since 1976 - the Communist Party of Vietnam.
+At that time, separate communist groups were already operating in Indochina.
+Ho Chi Minh managed to unite them, and in 1930 the Communist Party of Indochina was formed.
+Since 1951, it became known as the Vietnam Workers' Party, and since 1976 - the Communist Party of Vietnam.

-In the mid-30s, Ho Chi Minh studied in Moscow at the Communist University of the Toilers of the East and worked in the Comintern.
+In the mid-1930s, Ho Chi Minh studied in Moscow at the Communist University of the Working People of the East and worked in the Comintern.

 Soon new political events took place in his homeland.
-With the outbreak of World War II, Indochina entered Japanese troops.
+With the outbreak of World War II, Japanese troops entered Indochina.
 This happened in 1940.
-Returning here a year later, Ho Chi Minh led the revolutionary movement, now not only against the French colonialists, but also against the Japanese occupiers.
-On his initiative, the League of Struggle for the Independence of Vietnam (Viet Minh) was created in May 1941, which united all the patriotic forces of the country.
+Returning here a year later, Ho Chi Minh led the revolutionary movement, now not only against the French colonialists, but also against the Japanese invaders.
+On his initiative, in May 1941, the League for the Struggle for the Independence of Vietnam (Viet Minh) was created, which united all the patriotic forces of the country.
 He was later elected its chairman.

-In August 1945, a revolution occurred in Vietnam, and Ho Chi Minh became chairman of the provisional government of the Democratic Republic of Vietnam, proclaimed in September of the same year.
-He hoped that an Allied victory in World War II would bring independence to Vietnam.
+In August 1945, a revolution took place in Vietnam, and Ho Chi Minh became chairman of the provisional government of the Democratic Republic of Vietnam, which was proclaimed in September of that year.
+He hoped that an Allied victory in World War II would bring independence to Vietnam as well.
 But that did not happen.

-Once the war ended, the French returned to Vietnam but were met with resistance.
-The Vietnamese wanted to achieve independence at all costs, and the French were just as determined to retain this colony.
+As soon as the war ended, the French returned to Vietnam but were met with resistance.
+The Vietnamese wanted to achieve independence by all means, and the French were just as determined to keep this colony.
 Now a long bloody war has begun here to liberate the country from colonial dependence.
-The war lasted 9 years, until in 1954 the People's Army of Vietnam captured Fort Dien Bien Phu, the main French base.
+The war lasted 9 years, until in 1954 the People's Army of Vietnam captured the fort of Dien Bien Phu, the main base of the French.

-After this, at the Geneva meeting of foreign ministers Soviet Union, China, the USA, England and France, an agreement was adopted to divide Vietnam into two parts: South and North.
-Elections were held, and Ho Chi Minh became the president of North Vietnam, holding several posts at once - Chairman of the Central Committee of the Vietnamese Workers' Party and Secretary General parties.
-In 1955, Ho Chi Minh paid an official visit to the Soviet Union and negotiated aid to Vietnam.
+After that, at the Geneva meeting of the Foreign Ministers of the Soviet Union, China, the USA, Britain and France, an agreement was adopted on the division of Vietnam into two parts: South and North.
+Elections were held, and Ho Chi Minh became president of North Vietnam, holding several posts at once - Chairman of the Central Committee of the Vietnam Workers' Party and General Secretary of the party.
+In 1955, Ho Chi Minh paid an official visit to the Soviet Union and agreed to help Vietnam.

 At this time, a very difficult situation developed in South Vietnam.
-The planned elections were disrupted, and American military bases were established throughout the territory.
+Scheduled elections were disrupted, and American military bases were located throughout the territory.
 At the same time, patriotic forces (Viet Cong) began to actively operate here.
-At first, there were isolated clashes between patriots and Americans, but they became more and more frequent.
-The struggle became widespread.
-In February 1965, the United States began bombing and strafing the southern regions, and in June 1965, all of Vietnam.
+At first, there were separate skirmishes between patriots and Americans, but they became more and more frequent.
+The fight took on a massive character.
+In February 1965, the United States began bombing and shelling the southern regions, and in June 1965, the entire territory of Vietnam.
 The Ho Chi Minh government turned to the Soviet Union for help.
-Such assistance was provided.
+Such assistance has been provided.
 The USSR helped Vietnam with military force, equipment, and sent military specialists.

-The Ho Chi Minh government constantly supported the South Vietnamese patriots and provided them with everything they needed.
-To supply their army, it was organized the whole system communications and pedestrian roads, which was called the “Ho Chi Minh Trail”.
+The government of Ho Chi Minh constantly supported the South Vietnamese patriots and provided them with everything they needed.
+To supply their army, a whole system of messages and foot roads was organized, which was called the "Ho Chi Minh trail."

-American planes bombed entire villages and burned people with napalm, but the Vietnamese continued to desperately resist.
+American planes bombarded entire villages, burned people with napalm, but the Vietnamese continued to desperately resist.

-The Vietnam War became so cruel and disgusting that not only in other countries, but also in America itself, people demanded to stop it.
+The Vietnam War took on such a cruel and disgusting character that not only in other countries, but in America itself, people demanded an end to it.

 Finally, in 1968, negotiations between the United States and Vietnam began in Paris.
 However, Ho Chi Minh did not have a chance to find out how they would end.
 On October 5, 1969, he died.
 And only six years after his death, the two Vietnamese states united into a single Socialist Republic of Vietnam.

-Ho Chi Minh remained in the history of Vietnam not only as a political figure.
-He was also a gifted poet and his poems have been translated into many languages around the world.
-It is curious that one of the first publications was published in Paris back in the days when Vietnam remained a colony of France.
+Ho Chi Minh remained in the history of Vietnam not only as a politician.
+He was also a gifted poet, and his poems have been translated into many languages of the world.
+It is curious that one of the first editions was published in Paris back in the days when Vietnam remained a colony of France.

-A desperate traveler and adventurer, a sophisticated politician, an excellent speaker, a spy who worked for several intelligence services around the world - in Vietnam they call him Uncle Ho, sweetly and in a family way, like some kind of brownie.
+A desperate traveler and adventurer, a sophisticated politician, an excellent speaker, a spy who worked for several intelligence agencies of the world - in Vietnam he is called Uncle Ho, sweetly and in a family way, like some brownie.

-No, he wasn't into it black magic, How Hitler, his personality cult could not compare with Stalin’s, and the number of followers was significantly less than that of Mao.
-And yet, which of the great dictators could boast of having an entire religion named after themselves?
-But at Ho Chi Minh there are temples in which only he is worshiped.
+No, he was not fond of black magic, as Hitler, the cult of his personality could not be compared with Stalin's, and the number of followers was significantly less than that of Mao.
+And yet, which of the great dictators could boast of having an entire religion named after himself?
+But at Ho Chi Minh there are temples in which they worship only him.

 One of these temples is located on the outskirts of the city of Vung Tau.
-Nowadays this city belongs to oil workers.
-Tankers and dry cargo ships sail along its embankments.
-Vung Tau was once considered the Las Vegas of Vietnam.
-Here wine flowed in rivers, the music did not stop and the revelry in the casinos and brothels did not subside.
-When the Vietnamese communists kicked out the Americans and captured Vung Tau, they burned all the brothels along with the prostitutes.
-Those who did not die were sent “for re-education” to labor camps.
-A similar fate awaited the cheerful capital of South Vietnam, the city of Saigon.
-It was renamed Ho Chi Minh City, in honor of the legendary founder of the Communist Party of Vietnam.
+Today this city belongs to the oilmen.
+Tankers and bulk carriers float along its embankments.
+Once upon a time, Vung Tau was considered the Vietnamese Las Vegas.
+Here wine flowed like rivers, music did not stop, and revelry in casinos and brothels did not subside.
+When the Vietnamese communists expelled the Americans and captured Vung Tau, they burned all the brothels along with the prostitutes.
+Those that did not die were sent "for re-education" to labor camps.
+A similar fate awaited the merry capital of South Vietnam, the city of Saigon.
+It was renamed Ho Chi Minh City, after the legendary founder of the Communist Party of Vietnam.

-Once upon a time the music never stopped here.
+Once upon a time, music did not stop here.
 Photo: AiF / Grigory Kubatyan

-Perhaps it was from this moment that Ho the Illuminator (this is how the pseudonym Shi Min stands for) became a god.
-No, Vietnamese communists officially consider themselves atheists and do not believe in God.
+Perhaps, from that moment on, Ho the Illuminator (this is how the pseudonym Shi Ming is deciphered) became a god.
+No, the communists of Vietnam officially consider themselves atheists and do not believe in God.
 But in Southeast Asia it is impossible to be an absolute atheist.
-For example, in neighboring Laos, those who have not served for some time as a monk in a Buddhist temple are not accepted into the Communist Party.
+For example, in neighboring Laos, those who have not served as a monk in a Buddhist temple for some time are not accepted into the Communist Party.
 And in Vietnam, Buddhists and communists fought together against the American occupation.
 Therefore, when the communists came to power, they did not destroy Buddhist temples (most of them had already been destroyed by the Americans), but instead began to mix the two ideologies.

 So the temple near Vung Tau looks like an ordinary Buddhist one.
-It is located on a hill, to get to it you need to go through a patterned gate with dragons, lions and yin and yang symbols, and then climb the stairs.
-In the temple courtyard there is a massive bronze bell, like in all Buddhist temples, and an equally huge drum.
-The only difference is a red flag with a hammer and sickle flying on a flagpole in the center of the courtyard.
+It is located on a hill, to get to it, you need to go through a patterned gate with dragons, lions and yin and yang symbols, and then climb the stairs.
+In the courtyard of the temple there is a massive bronze bell, as in all Buddhist temples, and the same huge drum.
+The only difference is a red flag with a hammer and sickle flying from a flagpole in the center of the courtyard.

 The interior of the temple resembles a cross between a Chinese pagoda and a memorial cemetery.
-The walls are decorated with plaques with the names of fallen heroes.
-On the altar in the center is a bust of Ho Chi Minh, and in front of it is a bronze bowl with smoking incense sticks.
+The walls are adorned with plaques bearing the names of fallen heroes.
+On the altar in the center stands a bust of Ho Chi Minh, and in front of him is a bronze bowl with smoking incense sticks.
 To the left and right of the altar are sculptures depicting herons standing on the backs of turtles.
-The herons have pearls clenched in their beaks.
-Birds symbolize the intellectual elite, pearls symbolize higher knowledge, and turtles symbolize simple working people.
-Strange sculptures for the sanctuary of a proletarian leader; they would be more suitable for a Confucian temple.
-However, there is also symbolism glorifying work.
-For example, images of electrical towers on life-size Chinese porcelain vases.
+Herons have pearls in their beaks.
+Birds symbolize the intellectual elite, pearls - higher knowledge, and turtles - simple people-workers.
+Strange sculptures for the sanctuary of a proletarian leader, they would be more suitable for a Confucian temple.
+However, there is also symbolism glorifying labor.
+For example, images of electric towers on full-length Chinese porcelain vases.

 Photo: AiF / Grigory Kubatyan

-War veterans and senior party officials periodically gather in the Ho Chi Minh Temple and bring wreaths with stars laid out from flowers.
-Groups of schoolchildren are also brought here, just as Soviet children were taken to Lenin memorials.
+Veterans of the war and responsible party workers periodically gather in the Ho Chi Minh Temple, bring wreaths with stars laid out from flowers.
+Groups of schoolchildren are also brought here, as Soviet children were taken to the Lenin memorials.
 And yet the cult of Ho Chi Minh went even further.
-Altars with his portraits, flowers and smoking sticks are found even in private homes: in the living rooms, where portraits of deceased relatives traditionally hang, there are figurines of Buddhas or images of the Virgin Mary.
-In front of the Ho Chi Minh altar there is a dish with watermelons, bananas, mangoes.
+Altars with his portraits, flowers and smoking sticks are found even in private homes: in the living rooms, where portraits of deceased relatives traditionally hang, there are statuettes of Buddhas or images of the Virgin Mary.
+In front of the altar of Ho Chi Minh, a dish with watermelons, bananas, mangoes.
 In Vietnam, for some reason, deities are always offered fruit and never sausage.

 Ascetic or polygamist?

 In the center of Hanoi is the Ho Chi Minh Mausoleum.
 They say that Uncle Ho was against making a mummy out of him.
-But that’s how it was done in socialist countries.
-Having taken away people's traditional religions, the communists gave them a new one.
-Instead of crosses, crescents or Buddhas - red flags, hammers and sickles and golden stars.
+But that was the way it was in the socialist countries.
+Having taken away the usual religions from people, the communists gave a new one.
+Instead of crosses, crescents or buddhas - red flags, sickle-hammers and golden stars.
 In Vietnam, you can often see T-shirts with a portrait of Ho, where he has a gold star instead of a halo.
 The communists did not even have to break the old foundations.
-Using the relics of saints for veneration is a common practice in Southeast Asia.
-Except that instead of a round Far Eastern stupa, they built a square Middle Eastern mausoleum.
-But they walk around the communist shrine in a circle in the same way as they walk around Buddhist holy places.
+Using the relics of saints for worship is a common practice in Southeast Asia.
+Except that instead of a round Far Eastern stupa, a square Middle Eastern mausoleum was built.
+But they go around the communist shrine in a circle in the same way as they go around the holy Buddhist places.

 Ho Chi Minh has temples where only he is worshiped.
 Photo: AiF / Grigory Kubatyan

-Ho Chi Minh's lifestyle is partly related to Buddha.
-Lived ascetically, in small house, had no wife, ate modestly.
-He even wore shoes made from car tires, like the poorest of the peasants.
-At the same time, he completely devoted himself to the country and the struggle for its independence.
+Ho Chi Minh's way of life partly makes him related to the Buddha.
+He lived ascetically, in a small house, had no wife, and ate modestly.
+Even walked in shoes made of car tires, like the poorest of the peasants.
+At the same time, he devoted himself completely to the country and the struggle for its independence.

-Sometimes books appear whose authors doubt the sanctity of Uncle Ho and even accuse him of secret polygamy.
+Sometimes there are books whose authors doubt Uncle Ho's holiness and even accuse him of secret polygamy.
 Well, every true religion must have its heretics.
-The Vietnamese authorities do not burn them at the stake - these are not the times, but they still fight against heresy as best they can: they curse, expel, ban.
-And Uncle Ho looks at this with the bronze eyes of hundreds of statues and smiles from thousands of portraits.
-He is the god of the Vietnamese, and a very powerful one.
-After all, even the militant capitalism that came to the country could not overthrow him, like many other communist deities.
-This means that the sticks will continue to smoke in his temples and there will always be fresh fruit on his altars.
+The Vietnamese authorities do not burn them at the stake - not those times, but still they are fighting heresy as best they can: they curse, expel, forbid.
+And Uncle Ho looks at it with the bronze eyes of hundreds of statues and smiles from thousands of portraits.
+He is the god of the Vietnamese, and quite powerful.
+After all, even militant capitalism that came to the country could not overthrow him, like many other communist deities.
+This means that sticks will continue to smoke in his temples and there will always be fresh fruit on his altars.

 Ho Chi Minh

-Ho Chi Minh (pronounced Ho Chi Minh by the Vietnamese) was the first president of the independent Democratic Republic of Vietnam.
+Ho Chi Minh (Vietnamese pronounce Ho Chi Minh), the first president of the independent Democratic Republic of Vietnam.

-Ho Chi Minh is one of the politicians who had the greatest influence on the course of the history of Vietnam and the entire national liberation movement in the 20th century, being the leader of a small country at that time.
-In 1954, Viet Minh troops under the leadership of Ho Chi Minh defeated French troops near the town of Dien Bien Phu.
-It had a huge psychological impact on national liberation movements in Asian and African countries and prompted them to take more decisive action.
-Colonial system, built by Western European countries over several centuries, collapsed within a few years.
-The second thing that Ho Chi Minh and then his successors managed to do was win a moral victory over the United States during the so-called Vietnam War.
-It was a victory over a superpower that had been forced to withdraw from Vietnam as a result of military and political failures.
-The Vietnam War changed America itself in many ways.
+Ho Chi Minh is one of the politicians who had the greatest influence on the course of the history of Vietnam and the entire national liberation movement in the 20th century, being the leader of a still small country at that time.
+In 1954, the Viet Minh troops under the leadership of Ho Chi Minh defeated the French troops near the town of Dien Bien Phu.
+It had an enormous psychological impact on the national liberation movements in the countries of Asia and Africa and prompted them to take more decisive action.
+The colonial system built by Western European countries over several centuries collapsed within a few years.
+The second thing that Ho Chi Minh and then his successors managed to do was to win a moral victory over the United States during the so-called Vietnam War.
+It was a victory over a superpower that was forced to withdraw from Vietnam as a result of military and political setbacks.
+The Vietnam War changed America in many ways.

 Origin of Ho Chi Minh

-Ho Chi Minh was born on May 19, 1890 in Nghe An province, in the village of Kim Lien.
-The name given at birth is Nguyen Tat Thanh (Nguyen Tat Thanh), according to another version Nguyen Sinh Cung (Nguyen Xin Cung).
+Ho Chi Minh was born on May 19, 1890 in the province of Nghe An, in the village of Kim Lien.
+The name given at birth is Nguyen Tat Thanh (Nguyen Tat Thanh), according to another version Nguyen Sinh Cung (Nguyen Sinh Cung).
 There are different versions about the origin of the name Ho Chi Minh.
-The most common one is this: while living illegally in China for some time, Ho Chi Minh used the passport of a deceased Chinese.
+The most common is this: while living illegally in China for some time, Ho Chi Minh used the passport of a deceased Chinese.

-Ho Chi Minh's father was an employee assigned to the imperial court and had an academic degree.
-Thanh was the youngest of three children, he also had a brother and a sister.
-He graduated from a French-Vietnamese school and then worked as a teacher in Phan Thiet province.
+Ho Chi Minh's father was an employee assigned to the imperial court, he had a degree.
+Thanh was the youngest of three children, he also had a brother and sister.
+He graduated from a French-Vietnamese school, then worked as a teacher in Phan Thiet province.
 In 1911 he went to Europe on board a merchant ship.
-He settled in Paris, where he worked as a photographer's assistant.
+Settled in Paris, where he worked as an assistant photographer.

-In France, Ho Chi Minh was actively involved in the activities of French leftist forces.
-At that time, he used the pseudonym Nguyen Ai Quoc (Nguyen the Patriot) and began to gain some fame in political circles.
+In France, Ho Chi Minh became actively involved in the activities of the French left.
+At that time, he used the pseudonym Nguyen Ai Quoc (Nguyen the patriot) and began to gain some popularity in political circles.

 In 1946, Ho Chi Minh led the Vietnamese delegation at the Fontainebleau conference.
-However, the conference convened to resolve Vietnam's relations with the Indochina Union and France was unable to achieve its goal.
-In December 1946, DRV troops attacked the French forces in Tonkin, the First Indochina War began, which ended with the defeat of France, the signing of a peace agreement at the Geneva Conference of 1954 and the division of Vietnam along the 17th parallel.
-In 1955-1956, the Ho Chi Minh government carried out agrarian reform.
-Agrarian reform, just like in the USSR in the 30s, affected many people.
+However, the conference convened to regulate Vietnam's relations with the Indo-Chinese Union and France failed to solve the task.
+In December 1946, the DRV troops struck at the French forces in Tonkin, the First Indochinese War began, which ended with the defeat of France, the signing of a peace agreement at the Geneva Conference of 1954, and the division of Vietnam along the 17th parallel.
+In 1955-1956, the government of Ho Chi Minh carried out agrarian reform.
+The agrarian reform, just like in the USSR in the 1930s, affected many people.
 Ho Chi Minh pursued, in general, a Stalinist policy.
 During the reign of N.S.
-Khrushchev in the USSR, Ho Chi Minh, who disagreed with the debunking of J.V.
+Khrushchev in the USSR, Ho Chi Minh, who disagreed with the debunking of I.V.
 Stalin, adhered to China.
-In subsequent years, the Vietnamese government received military and economic assistance from both the USSR and China to fight the war with the United States.
+In subsequent years, the Vietnamese government received military and economic assistance from both the USSR and China to wage war with the United States.
 Ho Chi Minh died on September 2, 1969.
-Vietnam's victory in the war against the United States occurred in 1973-75. already under his successors.
+Vietnam's victory in the war against the United States took place in 1973-75. already under his successors.

 Uncle Ho

 The Vietnamese have great respect for the founder of their independent state.
-They called him "Uncle Ho."
-The Americans called it the same way during the war.
+They called him "Uncle Ho".
+In the same way during the war it was called by the Americans.

-The most famous city is named after Ho Chi Minh Big City Vietnam, former Saigon, with a population of 7 million people, Ho Chi Minh City.
-In the capital of the country, Hanoi, after the death of the leader, the Ho Chi Minh Mausoleum was built, open to everyone.
-A memorial was built in Vinh, the center of Nghe Anh province, where Ho Chi Minh was born.
+The largest city of Vietnam, the former Saigon, with a population of 7 million people, is named after Ho Chi Minh.
+Ho Chi Minh City.
+In the capital of the country, Hanoi, after the death of the leader, the mausoleum of Ho Chi Minh was built, open to the public.
+A memorial has been built in Vinh, the center of Nghe Anh Province, where Ho Chi Minh was born.

-Ho Chi Minh is considered to be the father of the nation.
-Didn't have any children of his own.
-Ho Chi Minh led an ascetic lifestyle.
-He had no property and dressed modestly.
+Ho Chi Minh is considered as the father of the nation.
+He didn't have his own children.
+Ho Chi Minh led an ascetic life.
+He had no property, dressed modestly.

-One of the Chinese historians discovered that during Ho Chi Minh's residence in southern China, he dated a woman.
-From the photo given by this historian, he looks beautiful woman, Chinese-European appearance.
-Ho Chi Minh probably could not take her with him to Vietnam, since his compatriots would disapprove of a foreigner.
+A Chinese historian discovered that while Ho Chi Minh was living in southern China, he dated a woman.
+From the photo given by this historian, a beautiful woman, of Chinese-European appearance, is looking.
+Ho Chi Minh probably could not take her with him to Vietnam, as his compatriots would have disapproved of a foreigner.

-Ho Chi Minh also distinguished himself as an outstanding cultural figure.
-He was recognized by UNESCO as a “Hero of the national liberation movement, an outstanding cultural figure.”
+Ho Chi Minh also proved to be an outstanding cultural figure.
+He was recognized by UNESCO as a "Hero of the national liberation movement, an outstanding cultural figure."

-Ho Chi Minh lived in the USSR for several years and often visited it after he became the leader of Vietnam.
-There was a monument to him in Moscow and a bust in Ulyanovsk.
+Ho Chi Minh lived in the USSR for several years and often visited him after he became the leader of Vietnam.
+A monument was erected to him in Moscow and a bust in Ulyanovsk.
 In Vladivostok, a memorial plaque was installed at the railway station.
-In Khabarovsk in the Far East railway The Ho Chi Minh locomotive is running.
+In Khabarovsk, the Ho Chi Minh locomotive operates on the Far Eastern Railway.
 In 2010, the Ho Chi Minh Institute was opened in St. Petersburg at St. Petersburg State University.

-The most prominent of Vietnamese political figures of the 20th century and the first president of North Vietnam, widely known as Ho Chi Minh, changed several names and many pseudonyms during his long and colorful life.
-At birth he received the name Nguyen Shinh Cung.
-Nguyen was born on May 19, 1890 in the Vietnamese village of Kim Lien, located in Nghe An province.
-His father, Nguyen Shinh Shak, was the most educated man in his village and an ardent supporter of the Confucian Patriotic Party.
-Nguyen's mother, Hoang Thi Loan, died giving birth to her fourth child at the age of 32.
-Before entering school, the future leader of North Vietnam, according to ancient Vietnamese tradition, received a new “adult” name - Nguyen Tat Thanh (in Vietnamese this means “Nguyen the Triumphant”).
+The most prominent of the Vietnamese politicians of the 20th century and the first president of North Vietnam, who became widely known under the name Ho Chi Minh, changed several names and many pseudonyms during his long and colorful life.
+At birth, he received the name Nguyen Sinh Kung.
+Nguyen was born on May 19, 1890 in the Vietnamese village of Kimlien, located in the province of Nghe An.
+His father - Nguyen Shinh Shak - was the most educated person in his village and an ardent supporter of the Confucian patriotic party.
+Nguyen's mother, Hoang Thi Loan, died while giving birth to her fourth child, at the age of 32.
+Before entering school, the future leader of North Vietnam, according to an ancient Vietnamese tradition, received a new "adult" name - Nguyen Tat Thanh (in Vietnamese it means "Nguyen the Triumphant").

-In 1911, Tat Thanh hired himself as a sailor on a steamship to go to Europe.
-He returned to his native places after thirty long years, during which time he managed to visit the USA, France, Great Britain, Switzerland, Italy, the USSR, China and other countries.
-During his stay in Paris, he actively became involved in the activities of left-wing French organizations, took the pseudonym Nguyen Ai Quoc (Nguyen the Patriot) and began to gain fame in European political circles.
-In 1920, Ho Chi Minh (he took this name for himself later, but for the convenience of the story we will call him that) joined the French Communist Party, around the same time he became an activist of the Comintern.
+In 1911, Tat Thanh took a job as a sailor on a steamship to go to Europe.
+He returned to his native place after a long thirty years, having managed to visit the USA, France, Great Britain, Switzerland, Italy, the USSR, China and other countries during this time.
+During his stay in Paris, he is actively involved in the activities of French left-wing organizations, takes the pseudonym Nguyen Ai Quoc (Nguyen-Patriot) and begins to gain fame in European political circles.
+In 1920, Ho Chi Minh (he took this name for himself later, but for the convenience of the story we will call him that) joins the French Communist Party, around the same time he becomes an activist in the Comintern.

 In 1923, at the invitation of the Comintern, Ho Chi Minh arrived from Paris to Moscow.
 For reasons of secrecy, he makes this trip under a false name and gets to the USSR through Germany.
-While in Moscow, he really wanted to meet Lenin in person, but he did not have such an opportunity - the Soviet leader was seriously ill and soon died.
+While in Moscow, he really wanted to personally meet with Lenin, but he did not have such an opportunity - the Soviet leader was seriously ill and soon died.
 Nguyen was only able to attend the farewell ceremony for the legendary revolutionary.
-While in Moscow, Ho Chi Minh worked in the Executive Committee of the Comintern, and at the same time he graduated from the Communist University of the Toilers of the East.
-It was in the Soviet Union Political Views The future president of North Vietnam was finally formed - after visiting the USSR, he became a convinced communist for the rest of his life.
+While in Moscow, Ho Chi Minh worked in the Executive Committee of the Comintern, and in parallel he graduated from the Communist University of the Working People of the East.
+It was in the Soviet Union that the political views of the future president of North Vietnam were finally formed - after visiting the USSR, he became a staunch communist for life.

 In 1924, Ho Chi Minh went to China, which was under the rule of the conservative political party Kuomintang.
-There he lives under the name Li Qu and is actively working to establish connections with revolutionary-minded Vietnamese emigrants.
-After some time, he organized the “Committee for Special Political Training”, the “Association of Revolutionary Youth of Vietnam” and several other revolutionary organizations in Canton.
-Under the pseudonym “Comrade Vuong,” he teaches the Vietnamese methods of collective revolutionary struggle and oversees the production of propaganda newspapers and brochures.
-There is information that during this period of his life, Ho Chi Minh was married to a Chinese woman, Zeng Xueming; in Vietnamese, this name sounds like Thang Tuyet Minh.
+There he lives under the name of Li Qu and is actively working to establish ties with revolutionary-minded Vietnamese emigrants.
+After some time, he organized the "Committee for Special Political Training", the "Association of the Revolutionary Youth of Vietnam" and several other revolutionary organizations in Canton.
+Under the pseudonym "Comrade Vuong," he teaches the Vietnamese the methods of collective revolutionary struggle, oversees the publication of propaganda newspapers and pamphlets.
+There is information that during this period of his life, Ho Chi Minh was married to a Chinese woman, Zeng Xuemin; in the Vietnamese version, this name sounds like Thang Tuyet Minh.

-In 1927, a military coup led by Chiang Kai-shek took place, and Ho Chi Minh, due to the threat of arrest, had to urgently leave Chinese territory.
-He again arrives in Moscow, from where he goes on a long working trip to European countries.
-After this, revolutionary activities lead him to the Indo-Chinese state of Siam, where he again conducts active underground activities to organize revolutionary groups among the Vietnamese population.
-In 1929, the authorities of French Indochina sentenced Ho Chi Minh to death in absentia for his revolutionary activity, in order to avoid execution of the sentence, he moves to Hong Kong.
-In 1930, while in Hong Kong, he became the founder of the Communist Party of Indochina and devoted the subsequent years of revolutionary work to this political formation.
+In 1927, a military coup led by Chiang Kai-shek takes place, and Ho Chi Minh has to urgently leave China because of the threat of arrest.
+He again arrives in Moscow, from where he goes on a long working trip to Europe.
+After that, revolutionary activity leads him to the Indochinese state of Siam, where he again conducts active underground activities in organizing revolutionary groups among the Vietnamese population.
+In 1929, the authorities of French Indochina pass Ho Chi Minh a death sentence in absentia for his revolutionary activities, in order to avoid the execution of the sentence, he moves to Hong Kong.
+In 1930, while in Hong Kong, he became the founder of the Communist Party of Indochina, devotes the following years of revolutionary work to this political formation.

-In 1941, in Indochina, which was under Japanese occupation, Ho Chi Minh established a military-political organization - the Viet Minh - whose goal was to fight for the independence of Vietnam from Japan and France.
+In 1941, in Japanese-occupied Indochina, Ho Chi Minh established a military-political organization - the Viet Minh - whose goal was to fight for the independence of Vietnam from Japan and France.
 During a working trip to South China, he was arrested by the Kuomintang government and spent a year and a half in prison.
-After the Japanese leave, the Viet Minh takes power in Indochina, after which Ho Chi Minh becomes prime minister and president of North Vietnam.
-His government carries out agrarian reform and begins to receive material as well as military support from the Soviet Union and the People's Republic of China.
-Ho Chi Minh's rich political experience allows him to receive assistance from both countries, despite differences between Moscow and Beijing.
+After the departure of the Japanese, the Viet Minh takes power in Indochina, after which Ho Chi Minh becomes the prime minister and president of North Vietnam.
+His government is carrying out agrarian reform and is beginning to receive material as well as military support from the Soviet Union and the People's Republic of China.
+Rich political experience allows Ho Chi Minh to receive assistance from both countries, despite the differences between Moscow and Beijing.

 Share with friends or save for yourself: